 Dr. S. P. Aggarwal assumed the charge of Director, NESAC with effect from 17th September, 2021.
-He has taken important initiatives towards effective utilization of Space Technology for various development activities of NER such as Natural Resource Management, Disaster Risk Management, Weather forecasting, Satellite communication applications, ICT based and Geo-governance related applications.
-Prior to this assignment he was Group Head of Water Resources Department at Indian Institute of Remote Sensing (IIRS), ISRO, Dehradun.
+He has taken important initiatives towards effective utilization of Space Science and Technology for various developmental activities of NER such as Natural Resource Management, Infrastructure Planning, Disaster Risk Management, Weather forecasting, Satellite communication applications, ICT based and Geo-governance related applications, etc. Prior to this assignment, he was the Group Head of Water Resources Department at Indian Institute of Remote Sensing (IIRS), ISRO, Dehradun.
 Dr. Aggarwal is a highly accomplished scientist in the field of Remote Sensing and GIS applications in water resources management, disaster management and climate change impact assessment and at the same time he has immensely contributed in the capacity building and outreach program of ISRO.

-As programme coordinator of the UN affiliated Centre for space science and technology education in Asia and the Pacific (CSSTEAP) during 2016-2021 periods, Dr Aggarwal played the pivotal role in strengthening the regional and international cooperation in capacity building in space science, technology and applications in the Asia-Pacific region.
-He interacted with different international organizations, UN agencies, foreign missions in India and Indian missions abroad to organize academic programme for participants from the Asia-Pacific region.
-These programmes included Remote Sensing and GIS, Satellite Communications, Satellite Meteorology and Global Climate, Space and Atmospheric Sciences and GNSS, conducted at IIRS, Dehradun and SAC and PRL Ahmadabad.
+Dr. Aggarwal contributed significantly to the United Nations-affiliated Centre for Space Science and Technology Education in Asia and the Pacific (CSSTEAP) as program coordinator during the 2016-2021 periods.
+Dr Aggarwal played a pivotal role in strengthening regional and international cooperation in capacity building in space science, technology, and applications in the Asia-Pacific region.
+He interacted with different international organizations, UN agencies, foreign missions in India, and Indian missions abroad to organize academic programs for participants from the Asia-Pacific region.
+These programs included Remote Sensing and GIS, Satellite Communications, Satellite Meteorology and Global Climate, Space and Atmospheric Sciences, and GNSS, conducted at various ISRO/ DOS centers namely IIRS, Dehradun and SAC & PRL, Ahmadabad.

-He received several awards and honours including the Institution of Engineers of India (Uttarakhand state) conferring him with the Eminent Engineers Award for 2014 for his outstanding contributions in the field.
-He received the President Appreciation medal by Indian Society of Remote Sensing (ISRS) for 2016 and prestigious National Geospatial Award for Excellence by ISRS for 2018.
-He is a Fellow of the Institution of Engineers (India), Indian Society of Remote Sensing and Indian Association of Hydrologist.
+He received several awards and honors including the Eminent Engineers Award for 2014 conferred by the Institution of Engineers of India (Uttarakhand state).
+He received the President Appreciation Medal for 2016 from the Indian Society of Remote Sensing (ISRS) and the prestigious National Geospatial Award for Excellence for 2018 conferred by ISRS.
+He received a very prestigious National Award for e-Governance 2022 (Silver Medal) for Excellence in Adopting Emerging Technologies conferred by the Dept of Administrative Reforms and Public Grievances, Govt. of India.
+He is a Fellow of the Institution of Engineers (India), the Indian Society of Remote Sensing, and the Indian Association of Hydrologists.